aglago/Sofware-Engineering/0x01. Sofware Engineering Tools/0x02. Emacs/README.md

-# Shell Navigation Notes
+# Emacs Notes

-This repository contains detailed notes on various software engineering topics, serving as a comprehensive resource for software engineering enthusiasts, students, and professionals.
+This repository contains detailed notes on Emacs, serving as a comprehensive resource for software engineering enthusiasts, students, and professionals.

 ## Table of Contents